pirocorp/Notes/TSQL.md

 | 2  |     2    |     2    |
 | 3  |     3    |     3    |

+### VI NF
+- All from V NF.
+- Every table to be composed of one primary key and max one other non-key column (attribute).

 ## Types of joins

 ![Types of Joins](T-SQL%20Joins.png "Types of Joins")